 Keep production posts and stories on the topic of actual music.
 Making type beats and leasing them online is not a get-rich-quick scheme.
 This site is geared towards the creative and technical processes behind making hiphop, this is not the place to ask how you should market your new beat for money or gain a larger following on social media.
 Share interesting music that could be sampled, discuss sound design techniques, explain composition strategies, things like that; this is not the place to post questions about how to turn royalty-free loops into a business empire.

 No offering any kind of services or downloads.
 Linking to external sites is allowed and encouraged when referencing resources, tutorials, music, articles, etc. Posting an advertisement for your new beat pack, whether free or paid, will not be tolerated.
 This also applies to offering mixing/mastering services regardless of price.
 Drumkits links are not allowed, please find them on another forum and don't share them here.

 Do not post stories asking to collaborate.
 Whether you rap or produce, if you want to ask someone if they would like to work on music with you, do so in the comments when appropriate or send them a private message.
 Spamming messages to multiple users asking for collabs is not allowed and should be reported directly to an administrator immediately.
 Don't post asking strangers to join your new "collective", actually connect with people and get to know them and their music if you want to form a music group.

 Breaking any of these rules may result in a ban with or without warning.
-If you're being obnoxious and spamming, you may be banned for a week.
-If you're harassing users or posting illegal content, you may be banned forever.
-Bans are given on a case-by-case basis and are up to the administrator's discretion.
+Bans are absolute, given on a case-by-case basis, and are up to the administrator's discretion.
 If you are caught evading a ban, your IP will be blacklisted from the server.